VDA231-301/.github/profile/README.md

 3. Main Repository
 4. Sub-Schemas
 5. Branching
-6. Information how to use and generate IDs
+6. Using and generating IDs

 ## 1. How to contribute